pankaj-middha07/project2/README.md

 # New Project

-This project was createdfrom local system
+This project was created from local system.

 created by Pankaj Middha :heart:.